How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Start with business goals.
 If your goal is 20% year-over-year revenue growth, work backwards.
 What incremental customer acquisition cost (CAC) and conversion rate will get you there?

-If you're selling $5,000 average orders and need $10M incremental revenue (200 new customers per month), and your target CAC is $500, you need to drive 400 clicks monthly to reach 50% conversion rate.
-Work with your paid media team to estimate the media spend required to drive those clicks.
+If you are selling $5,000 average orders and need $10M incremental revenue (200 new customers per month), and your target CAC is $500, you need to drive 400 qualified leads monthly at a 50% conversion rate.
+Work with your paid media team to estimate the media spend required to generate those leads.

 Step 2: Allocate by Channel Based on Historical Performance